kentlouisetonino/calculator/README.md

 ## Description
-> - A client-side application that will allow you to do arithmetic operations.
+> - A frontend application that will allow you to do arithmetic operations.
 The main
     technology stack are ReactJS, NextJS, TypeScript, and Vercel.

 <br />